sgraham/sgraham.github.io/_posts/2013-08-10-replacing-the-input-reader-in-cmd-exe.markdown

 And most importantly, tab completion is improved.
 This is still nascent, but is already much improved over cmd's native completion.
-There's command-in-path completion, so if you're at the beginning of a line, the `PATH` (and built-in cmd functions) will be offered for completion, rather than random files in the current directory.
-There's some built in support for git completion too, so for
+There's command-in-path completion, so if you're at the beginning of a line, executable files in `PATH` (and built-in cmd functions) will be offered for completion, rather than random files in the current directory.
+There's some built in support for git completion too, so for example:
-example:

     C:\>git ch<TAB>